hp4k1h5/AQLqueryBuilder.js/README.md

     or `npm install --save @hp4k1h5/AQLqueryBuilder.js`
     in a directory containing a `package.json` file.
    __or__
   clone this repository in your node compatible project.
+And run `yarn` from inside the directory.

 2) import/require the exported functions
 ```js